hunterloftis/newton/readme.md

 traditional rigid-body engines.
 - **Fixed-time** - Newton's simulator runs in a fixed-interval time accumulator, separate from the renderer.
-This keeps rendering smooth and fast while ensuring that simulations will be *identical and repeatable even across different machines.*
+This keeps rendering smooth and fast while ensuring that simulations will be *identical and repeatable* even across different machines.
 - **Arbitrary renderer** - Newton comes with a WebGL-based debug renderer, but allows you to render any way you like, including Canvas, SVG, and CSS.
-Newton can even run simulations in node.js!
+It can also run simulations with or without a renderer in node.js.
+- **Web workers** - Physics have *almost zero CPU cost* because Newton runs on a web-worker thread in the background.

 [Learn how to use Newton in your own project.](#)